codeneuro/neurofinder/datasets/README.md

 # local training data

-Several training datasets are available for direct download and local testing.
-Each downloadable dataset includes metadata (as `.json`), images (as `.bin`), and coordinates of identified neuronal sources aka ROIs (as `.json`).
+Several training datasets for the [NeuroFinder](http://neurofinder.codeneuro.org) analysis benchmarking system are available for direct download and local testing.
+Each downloadable dataset includes metadata (as `.json`) images (as `.bin`) and coordinates of identified neuronal sources aka ROIs (as `.json`).
 Most datasets are a few GBs large.

-Links to the data sets are as follows (with lab of origin)

-- [neurofinder.00.00](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.00.00.zip) Simon Peron : *Svoboda Lab*
-- [neurofinder.00.01](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.00.01.zip) Simon Peron : *Svoboda Lab*
-- [neurofinder.01.00](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.01.00.zip) Adam Packer, Lloyd Russell : *Hausser Lab*
-- [neurofinder.01.01](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.01.01.zip) Adam Packer, Lloyd Russell : *Hausser Lab*
-- [neurofinder.02.00](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.02.00.zip) Nicholas Sofroniew : *Svoboda Lab*
-- [neurofinder.02.01](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.02.01.zip) Nicholas Sofroniew : *Svoboda Lab*
+Browse the [list](https://github.com/CodeNeuro/neurofinder/blob/master/datasets.md) of datasets on GitHub for direct download links, and also visit [datasets.codeneuro.org](http://datasets.codeneuro.org) for more dataset information.

-Each download also includes example loading scripts in `python` and `MATLAB`, the source code of which is in this repository.
-To contribute example loading scripts in other languages, just submit a PR to this repo!
+Along with the data itself, each download includes example loading scripts in `python` and `MATLAB`, the source code of which are in this [reposistory](https://github.com/CodeNeuro/neurofinder/blob/master/local/).
+To contribute example loading scripts for other languages, just submit a pull request!